Retailer Policy Manual

 • Winning Ticket

-• Receipt indicating the full amount of non-cash prize payment.
+• Receipt indicating the full amount of non-cash prize payment, if applicable

 • Winning ticket